 Brushing and Flossing

-It’s important to brush your teeth at least twice a day with a fluoride-containing toothpaste.
+It’s important to brush your teeth at least twice a day with fluoride-containing toothpaste.
 Additionally, flossing should be done once daily in order to remove food particles from between the teeth.

 Regular Dental Visits